siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 000 Foreword.md

 - The second chapter argues that recognition is physically realized as selective resonance, and that what we call cognition is recognition acting on organization itself.
+- The third chapter asks what a pattern is and what it means to encode one without copying it.
-- Later chapters can ask what a pattern is, what an encoding is, how error, novelty, and imitation belong to the same field, and what kind of self must exist to recognize anything at all.
+- Later chapters can ask how error, novelty, and imitation belong to the same field, and what kind of self must exist to recognize anything at all.

 This is not a final definition of truth.
 It is an attempt to stand where truth actually first becomes available: in encounter, retention, and recognition.